jfrog/jfrog-azure-devops-extension/overview.md

 The JFrog Extension integrates with JFrog Xray, allowing you to have build artifacts scanned for vulnerabilities and other issues using the **JFrog Build Scan** task.
 If issues or vulnerabilities are found, you may choose to fail the build.

-This functionality requires version 3.37.0 or above of JFrog Xray.

 ![BuildScan](images/marketplace/build-scan.png)
 ![Table](images/marketplace/violations-table.png)

 ## Auditing projects for security vulnerabilities
 Using the **JFrog Audit** task, you can trigger a scan on your local project.
 The task will automatically detect the used package-manager to perform audit with integration with JFrog Xray.
-By default, the result will include all vulnerabilities found.
+By default, the results will include all vulnerabilities found.
 You may however configure the task to show only violations configured in Xray.
-You do this by configuring the task to use:

-1. Your JFrog Project.
-If there are Xray Watches associated with this Project, these Watches will be used.
-2. Xray Watch or a list of Watches.
-3. Repository path in Artifactory which has Xray Watches associated with it.

-This functionality requires version 3.29.0 or above of JFrog Xray.

 ![Audit](images/marketplace/audit.png)